qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Drinking alcohol and using drugs.
 - Choosing difficult conditions and methods.

-Self-handicapping can avoid questioning the capability from self.
-However, other people usually just judge from result, and see self-handicapping as low capability.
+When one succeedes despite self-handicapping, it shows great capability.
+But if one fails, self-handicapping can only protect image to self, not from others.
+People usually just judge from result and see failed self-handicapping as low capability.

 Setting unrealistic high goals is sometimes a form of self-handicapping.
 But not always.